-ICRA has reaffirmed and withdrawn the long-term rating of [ICRA]AAA(Stable) assigned to the Rs.
-533.39-crore bonds of NHPC Limited (NHPC) as there are no outstanding dues against the same.
+ICRA has reaffirmed and withdrawn the long-term rating of [ICRA]AAA (Stable) assigned to the Rs.
+494.97-crore bonds of NHPC Limited (NHPC) as there are no outstanding dues against the same.
 The redemption payments have been independently verified.

-The rating reaffirmation factors in the strategic role of NHPC in the hydropower generation sector as India's largest power generation utility and its strategic importance to the Government of India (GoI), which held a 70.95% stake in the company as on March 31, 2023.
+The rating reaffirmation factors in the strategic role of NHPC in India's hydropower generation sector, being the country's largest hydro power generation utility, and its strategic importance to the Government of India (GoI), which held a 67.40% stake in the company as on March 31, 2024.
 The rating also factors in the low business risk for the company because of the cost-plus tariff structure for all its operational assets, ensuring regulated returns.

-ICRA also favourably notes the competitive tariff level for the company's power plants and the strong operating efficiencies, reflected in the higher-than-normative plant availability factor (PAF) over the years.
+ICRA also favourably notes the competitive tariffs for the company's power plants and the strong operating efficiencies, reflected in the higher-than-normative plant availability factor (PAF) over the years.
 Further, the rating continues to factor in the healthy track record of power generation from the operational hydel power projects, aided by a favourable hydrology.
-The company's credit profile is also supported by a favourable capital structure, reflected in a debt-to-equity ratio of 0.76 times on a consolidated basis, and a strong liquidity with cash and bank balances of Rs.
-3,529 crore on a consolidated basis as on March 31, 2023.
+The company's credit profile is also supported by a favourable capital structure, reflected in a debt-to-equity ratio of 0.79 times on a consolidated basis, and a strong liquidity with cash and bank balances of Rs.
+3,635 crore on a consolidated basis as on March 31, 2024.

 Further, the company continues to benefit from the long tenure of debt, including subordinate debt from the GoI, at a low interest rate for some projects in Jammu and Kashmir (J&K).
 The strong parentage and the long economic life of hydropower projects afford superior financial flexibility to the company.
-ICRA expects NHPC's revenue and cash flows to scale up significantly post the commissioning of its two critical projects - Subansiri Lower and Parbati II - over the next 12-18 months.
+ICRA expects NHPC's revenue and cash flows to scale up significantly after the commissioning of its two critical projects - Subansiri Lower and Parbati II - over the next 12-24 months.

 ICRA, however, takes cognisance of the execution risks, including the risk of time and cost overruns, inherent in greenfield hydropower projects.
-Several of NHPC's recent and ongoing hydropower projects have seen significant time and cost overruns and further overruns cannot be ruled out.
-However, construction work on Subansiri Lower 2,000-MW HEP, which was stalled since December 2011, was resumed in October 2019 and is expected to be commissioned in Q3 FY2025.
-Two units of 200 MW each of the Parbati II (800 MW) hydropower project were synchronised, and the project is expected to be commissioned in Q4 FY2024.
-Apart from the Subansiri Lower and Partbati II projects, NHPC (along with its subsidiaries) is executing various solar and hydro projects with an aggregate capacity of 7,715 MW.
+Several of NHPC's recent and ongoing hydropower projects have seen significant time and cost overruns and further lapses cannot be ruled out.
+However, construction work at Subansiri Lower 2,000-MW HEP, which was stalled since December 2011, resumed in October 2019 and is expected to be commissioned in FY2027.
+Two units of 200 MW each of the Parbati II (800 MW) hydropower project were synchronised, and the project is expected to be commissioned in FY2025.
+Apart from the Subansiri Lower and Partbati II projects, NHPC (along with its subsidiaries) is executing various solar and hydro projects with an aggregate capacity of 10,402 MW.

 Given the large-sized projects under construction, the company's ability to commission these projects on time and get the requisite approval for capital costs from the Central Electricity Regulatory Commission (CERC) remains crucial from a credit perspective.
-ICRA also takes into consideration the counterparty credit risk associated with the exposure to state distribution utilities like J&K and UPPCL, though the collections from the discoms have remained satisfactory with the implementation of the LPS Scheme in June 2022.
-ICRA continues to take comfort from the presence of TPA which mitigates the counterparty credit risk substantially.
+ICRA also takes into consideration the counterparty credit risk associated with the exposure to state distribution utilities, though the collections from the discoms have remained satisfactory with the implementation of the late payment surcharge (LPS) Scheme in June 2022.
+ICRA continues to take comfort from the presence of the tripartite agreement (TPA) which mitigates the counterparty credit risk substantially.